How to care for your cat this autumn?

 Just like spring, fall is a favourable season for ticks.
 They multiply even more when the temperatures oscillate between 0 and 20 °C. Do not think you will be spared if you live in the city: they are everywhere, especially in green spaces.

 With the return of low temperatures, expect also to see fleas!
-In the winter, they usually look for a nice warm place to hide and these last ones will not hesitate to come and take residence at your place…
+In the winter, they usually look for a nice warm place to hide.
+These last ones will not hesitate to come and take residence in your home…

 One solution to avoid these parasites to approach your feline: administer a preventative treatment against ticks and fleas.